smanolloff/shell_cmd/README.md

 ## Tests
-Note that, depending on your system, tests may fail.
-For example, one of the tests uses "echo -e ...", which behaves differently on Mac OS, where /bin/echo does not accept '-e'.
+Note that, depending on your system, tests may fail -- many of them assume coreutils >= 8 For example, one of the tests uses "echo -e ...", which behaves differently on Mac OS, where /bin/echo does not accept '-e'

 ## Contributing